 Most cannabis flowers have been diligently dried and cured to perfection before they go to sale.
-But sometimes we don’t smoke it up right away and the stash eventually dries out.
-In these cases we are dealing with nuggets that crumble to dust with the smallest squeeze of our fingers.
-Don’t get discouraged when this happens, instead turn to these handy dandy ways to re-hydrate your cannabis.
+But sometimes we don’t smoke it up right away, and the stash eventually dries out.
+In these cases, we are dealing with nuggets that crumble to dust with the smallest squeeze of our fingers.
+Don’t get discouraged when this happens, instead, turn to these handy dandy ways to re-hydrate your cannabis.
 From items found in the kitchen to repurposed humidor packs originally meant for cigar aficionados; we’ve got you covered.

 We’ve all had that one dealer who always said that they were carrying an Orange or Tangerine strain.
 And we all knew that he was just selling the same old weed just re-hydrated with orange peels.
-The flowers actually take on the moisture found in the peels and re-hydrate.
-This method does damage the cure of the buds, but at the point of this dryness many people don’t mind.
-For most people, the real dealbreaker with this method is that the flowers also take on the flavor and aroma of oranges which depletes their natural terpene profile.
+The flowers take on the moisture found in the peels and re-hydrate.
+This method does damage the cure of the buds, but at the point of this dryness, many people don’t mind.
+For most people, the real dealbreaker with this method is that the flowers also take on the flavour and aroma of oranges which depletes their natural terpene profile.

 Pretty much everyone in the cannabis world is familiar with Boveda packs by now.
 Originally designed as a mobile humidor for cigars, the cannabis world quickly adopted Boveda packets for storing large to small quantities of dried cured flower over long periods of time.
 The packs will add moisture as they deplete until the squishy contents of the packet become dry and crystallized.
 The company carries various sizes and humidity levels so that every grower can cultivate their own perfect humidity levels.